-- Be the contact point for the complainant and the complaints committee, including circulating the relevant papers and evidence before complaints committee meetings - Arrange the complaints hearing - · Record and circulate the minutes and outcome of the hearing
+- Be the contact point for the complainant and the panel, including circulating the relevant papers and evidence before the panel meeting. - Arrange the complaints hearing. - Record and circulate the minutes and outcome of the hearing.

-Committee chair
+Panel chair

-The committee chair will:
+The panel chair will:

-- · Chair the meeting, ensuring that everyone is treated with respect throughout - Make sure all parties see the relevant information, understand the purpose of the committee, and are allowed to present their case
+- Chair the meeting, ensuring that everyone is treated with respect throughout. - Make sure all parties see the relevant information, understand the purpose of the committee, and are allowed to present their case.